PseudoCoding/useful-2.0/README.md

-# Company Resource Hub
+# Useful 2.0

-A modern, fast, and secure Single Page Application (SPA) designed to act as an internal directory for your company's URLs, tools, and documentation.
+A modern, fast, and secure Single Page Application (SPA) designed to act as an internal directory for your organization's URLs, tools, and documentation.

 Built with **React, TypeScript, and Vite**, this application supports rich, beautiful aesthetics and instant text/tag filtering.

-It is designed with flexibility in mind—it can fetch the directory configuration via a standard REST API, or securely pull it directly from a private Git repository (e.g., GitHub) using authentication tokens.
+It is designed with flexibility in mind and it can fetch the directory configuration via a standard REST API, or securely pull it directly from a private Git repository (e.g., GitHub) using authentication tokens.

+For those who know and love the original Useful project, this is a complete rewrite with a modern UI and better performance.

 ## Getting Started (Local Development)